In the below quote from economist and Turing Prize winner Herbert Simon, the word “distraction” replaces the original word “information”:

 What [distraction] consumes is rather obvious; it consumes the attention of its recipients.
 Hence, a wealth of [distraction] creates a poverty of attention.

-In the above quote from economist and Turing Prize winner Herbert Simon, the word “distraction” replaces the original word “information”.
 The sentiment remains the same.
 If you have a lot of distractions, your attention is necessarily reduced.

 This article will show you practical ways to eliminate each of the distractions that your computer is responsible for.